death-save/pin-cushion/README.md

 ## Acknowledgements

 - Thank you to [schultzcole](https://github.com/schultzcole) for the module [FVTT-Backgroundless-Pins](https://github.com/schultzcole/FVTT-Backgroundless-Pins) inspiration
 - Thank you to [J-Guenther](https://github.com/J-Guenther) for the module [foundryvtt-journal-thumbnail](https://github.com/J-Guenther/foundryvtt-journal-thumbnail) inspiration

 ## License

-Licensed under the GPLv3 License (see [LICENSE](./LICENSE)).
+This package is under an [GPLv3 License](LICENSE) and the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).